Arigna: Etymology

 Arigna is an English corruption of An Airgnigh, meaning "the plundering", an adjective for the Arigna river - Abhainn An Airgnigh (Airignidh, Airgneach, Na hAirgne), the "plundering river".
 The Gaelic name for Arigna was Carn an Ailt ("Carn Analt").

 "..
 Carn Analt in the valley of the Arigna river two and a half miles from the southern shore of the lake". "fifteen layers of soil and rock that form Cearn Alta".
 "Cearn Alta which is probably 1000 feet high".

-Cairn means "pile of rocks", and Ailt (also: ailt, alt) means "the steep-sided glen, height, cliff".
+Carn means "pile of rocks", and Ailt (also: ailt, alt) means "the steep-sided glen, height, cliff".

 Arigna coal mining

-The Arigna Coal Mine is famous for its very shallow deposits.
+The Arigna coal mine was famous for its very shallow deposits.
 Seams of culm were worked by miners lying on their sides to shovel the coal out.
 Mining lasted until 1990, and the coal was used for ironworks and later for a power plant.
-With the demolition of the ESB Generating Station chimney, the era of collieries in the area ended.
+With the demolition of the ESB generating station chimney, the era of collieries in the area ended.

 The mining history at Arigna started in the Middle Ages with the mining of iron here, and at Sliabh an Iarainn.
 At the beginning of the 17th century, the iron was smelted at Arigna in newly built ironworks, using charcoal, which was burnt from the wood of the forests around.
 But as no organised tree planting took place and the timber eventually ran out, the ironworks had to be closed at the end of the 17th century.
 More than half a century later, in 1765, the mining of the coal deposits started, and again 30 years later the smelting was revived using the local coal instead of charcoal.
 These ironworks closed finally in 1838, as they were not very successful.

 Demand for fuel in Dublin drove the industrial and economic development in the region.
 In 1790s Dublin, years of rising fuel inflation had driven the price of coal to 36-40 shillings per ton, causing "very great distress" to the inhabitants of Dublin.
 The completion of the Royal Canal allowed for the supply and sale of Arigna coal at 10 shillings per ton.
 New towns and villages emerged.
 Drumshanbo has its origin in these industries.